zepto-lang/argparse/README.md

 # argparse

-A minimal argument parser for CLI applications in zepto in just over 80 lines.
+A minimal argument parser for CLI applications in zepto in just under 80 lines.
 It is mostly thought of as a proof of concept, but it does indeed work pretty well.
 If the API appeals to you aesthetically, feel free to use it as you like.